danielstieber/SubscribeToMailchimp/README.md

 Go to [Mailchimps Error Glossary](https://developer.mailchimp.com/documentation/mailchimp/guides/error-glossary/) for more Information

 ## Changelog
+_Until now, you can update from every version without changing your code_
 ### 0.0.3 (May 17, 2018)
 * [#3](https://github.com/danielstieber/SubscribeToMailchimp/issues/3): Updated **subscribe** method.
 You can now add additional parameters like language or interests.
 Find more about this in the [Mailchimp API Documentation](http://developer.mailchimp.com/documentation/mailchimp/reference/lists/members/#create-post_lists_list_id_members)
 * [#2](https://github.com/danielstieber/SubscribeToMailchimp/pull/2): Added **getStatus** method `$mc->getStatus($email, $list = "")`